Cakes Desserts Holidays

 Cooling Time: 30 minutes

-The very best chocolate cake from Ina Garten, with a moist, tender crumb, rich chocolate flavor, and perfect buttercream frosting.
+The very best chocolate cake with a moist, tender crumb, rich chocolate flavor, and perfect chocolate buttercream frosting.
+This recipe is based off Hershey's black magic cake, made with hot coffee and an extra egg.

 Sarah Kieffer